equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 ---

-On AWS S3 you can host static websites (e.g. SPA, static HTML+CSS+JavaScript)
+You can configure Amazon Web Services (AWS) [S3](https://aws.amazon.com/s3/) buckets to  host static websites (e.g. static HTML+CSS+JavaScript website or Single Page Apps (SPA) Frontend )

-In this Article I'll show you how to set up custom domanin / subdomain
+In this Article I'll show you how to set S3 bucket for custom domanin / subdomain.

 The core principle is that you need to name yout S3 bucket same way how